 - What happens if I drop a nap too soon?

 Let our sleep experts help you every step of the way.
 Together we can solve your little one's sleep challenges

 So, what is a nap transition?

-If your wee one is between 6-8 months & has started fighting you to go to bed or they’re waking more overnight, it’s more than likely time to drop a nap.
+If your wee one is between 6-8 months and has started fighting you to go to bed or they’re waking more overnight, it’s more than likely time to drop anap.

-By this age, your baby should have consolidated their day sleep into 3 regular naps and you should now be looking at dropping from 3 naps, down to 2, dropping the late afternoon nap.
+By this age, your baby should have consolidated their day sleep into 3 regular naps.
+Now, your little one will be getting ready to transition from 3 naps, down to 2, dropping the late afternoon nap.

 Signs your baby is ready to drop a nap

 One thing to remember is not all changes in sleep patterns mean it’s time to drop a nap.

 In fact, it could be a sleep regression that’s wreaking havoc on your little ones sleep.
 To find out more about these pesky disruptions to your wee one's sleep, read our sleep regression article HERE.

 There are also lots of developmental milestones that your baby will experience like sitting, rolling, starting solids etc - all of which can affect their sleep.